|

 beings whose lives developed in an environment of hardship, basic convictions

 and a very simple acceptance of life.”
+His longer novels, published

 in the United States by Walker & Co, are still impressive.
 Spirit